Iconic Horror Franchises by Tier

 Well, Evil Dead certainly has a devoted fanbase.
 But its box office grosses are very low compared to the tier 1 franchises (not surprising, since the first two movies initially received very limited releases), so I put it here.

 You’ll notice that, with the exception of Hannibal, all of these series feature a variety of different villains.
 They don’t have that one iconic villain that keeps coming back again and again (technically this is true of Scream as well, but every villain adopts the Ghostface persona).
-Even in Hannibal Lecter’s case, he’s usually helping the FBI track down another killer, so he’s sharing the limelight with somebody else.
+Even in Hannibal Lecter’s case, he’s often trying to track down another killer, so he’s sharing the limelight with somebody else.
 The lack of a single iconic antagonist is the most significant detail that separates this tier from the first.

 Hannibal